NextDotID/docs/docs/proof-service/intro.md

 ### Publicly verifiable

-[Proof post](ps-glossary#glossary-proof-post) should be anonymously accessable.
+[Proof post](ps-glossary#glossary-proof-post) should be anonymously accessible.
 Any user / service / program can verify this binding without much cost.

 ## Design goal